 What is Zolinza?

-Zolinza (vorinostat) is used to treat skin problems caused by cutaneous T-cell lymphoma.
+Zolinza is a prescription medicine used to treat skin problems caused by cutaneous T-cell lymphoma.

 You should not use Zolinza if you are allergic to vorinostat, or if you have severe liver disease.

 Do not use Zolinza if you are pregnant.
 It could harm the unborn baby.

 You should not breast-feed while you are using Zolinza.

 Drink at least 2 liters of water each day to keep from getting dehydrated while you are taking Zolinza.
 Tell your doctor if you have severe vomiting or diarrhea during treatment.Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Do not crush or open a Zolinza capsule.
 Swallow it whole.
 The medicine inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
 If this occurs, wash your skin with soap and water or rinse your eyes with water.
 Ask your doctor or pharmacist how to safely handle and dispose of a broken tablet or capsule.

 Stop using Zolinza and call your doctor at once if you have chest pain, sudden cough, wheezing, rapid breathing, coughing up blood, swelling or warmth in one or both legs, fever, chills, mouth sores, easy bruising or bleeding, bloody or tarry tools, or severe vomiting or diarrhea.